Deciding whether to pay off a student or car loan first can be a tricky question.

 Factor #2: Interest Deductions

-As long as your income is not too high, you can deduct up to $1500 of student loan interest from your taxes.
-Ultimately, the resulting savings tops out at no more than a few hundred dollars, but if you are trying to decide which of two loans to pay off, this tax advantage could tip the scales.
+As long as your income is not too high, you can deduct up to $2500 of student loan interest from your taxable income each year.
+While the savings might amount to no more than a few hundred dollars, this tax benefit could influence your decision in favor of prioritizing the loan that doesn’t offer such a deduction.

 Factor #3: The Mental Standpoint

-On the other hand, you may hate the idea of a car payment.
-The idea that you are paying interest on a loan for an asset that loses value with each day may drive you nuts.
-If you pay off your car loan, each time you get behind the wheel, you get the satisfaction of getting into your car.
+On the other hand, you may hate having a car payment.
+The idea that you are paying interest on a loan for an asset loses value every day may drive you nuts.
+Paying off your car loan can provide a sense of satisfaction every time you drive, knowing the car is fully yours.

 Factor #4: Refinancing Options

-If your income or credit score has improved from the time you originally got your loans, you may have a good shot at locking in a lower rate.
+If there’s been an improvement in your income or credit score since you originally took out your loans, you might be well-positioned to secure a lower interest rate.

-However, if you refinance your student loan with one of the refinancing companies offering rates around 2%, the smart move is to pay off the car loan first while refinancing your student debt at a lower rate.
+However, if you’re able to refinance your student loan with one of the refinancing companies offering rates around 5%, then it suddenly becomes more strategic to pay off the car loan first while securing a lower interest rate for your student loan.

 Bottom Line: No Easy Answer Between Paying off Student Loans or a Car Loan First